usegalaxy-eu/website/about.md

 # <i class="fa fa-table"></i> Data Analysis for any Scientist

-**No programming knowledge** is required to access Galaxy and its tools with a web browser.
-It provides powerful data analysis and can replace Excel habits.
+**No programming knowledge** is required to access Galaxy and its tools; all you need is a web browser.
+It provides robust data analysis and can replace Excel habits.

 The computation is automatically performed on a **cluster** and on the **de.NBI cloud**.
 Each user can store **250 GB** (500 GB for ELIXIR members) for analyses (and even more on request).